UniNeXt: Exploring A Unified Architecture for Vision Recognition: Experiments

 \textbf{Settings.} To demonstrate the effectiveness of our method on downstream tasks, we paired the widely used UperNet\cite{upernet} as a decoder and performed a fair comparison with another backbone on the ADE20k\cite{ADE20K} semantic segmentation dataset.
 All the models are trained for a total of 160k iterations with a batch size of 16.
 The AdamW\cite{AdamW} optimizer with a weight decay of 0.01 is used.
 The initial learning rate is set to 6e-5 and decay with a polynomial scheduler after the 1500-iterations warmup.
 Auxiliary losses are added to the output of stage 3 of the backbone with a factor of 0.4.
 We use the same data augmentation strategy as \cite{Swin,CSWin}.

 \textbf{Results.} Table \ref{EXP_ade20k} shows the comparisons of different backbones on the ADE20K validation set.
 The single-scale (SS) and multi-scale (MS) mIoU are both reported.
 Our UniNeXt variants with local window attention outperform the state-of-the-art CSWin Transformer\cite{CSWin} by +0.4\%, +1.0\%, and +0.6\% SS mIoU, respectively.
 Besides, even with the plain local window attention, our UniNeXt-B achieves 51.4\%/52.2\% SS/MS mIoU.
 Finally, when UniNeXt is equipped with cross-shaped window attention, the base model achieves 51.6\%/52.5\% SS/MS mIoU.
+Furthermore, our results have surpassed many outstanding works\cite{vitcontroller, prseg, full, structtoken, ftn}.
 These results demonstrate the powerful context modeling capabilities of our UniNeXt.